Compare Orders Guide

 3. Use Filters Strategically: Filter by specific vehicle types or fuel types to focus your analysis

-4. Toggle Sidebars: Hide sidebars when you want more space for the charts
+4. Toggle Sidebar: Hide the sidebar when you want more space for the charts

-5. Compare Gradually: Start with 2-3 counties, then add more as needed
+5. Compare Gradually: Start with 2-3 orders, then add more as needed

 Common Scenarios